 Believe it or not, this recipe was given to me by my girlfriend Kathy back in 2001.
 Every holiday season we would have a potluck lunch at work where everyone brought something in and this was her special dish.
 It got rave reviews from everyone and I knew I just had to have the recipe.
 And it still gets rave reviews to this day from family & friends.
 And it’s so easy!

 In fact, most crockpot recipes are easy and they can help you get a tasty dinner on the table without a lot of fuss during the upcoming busy holiday season.
-Here are a few delicious options for that new crockpot!

 - 3-4 lbs. boneless chuck roast